pradeepreddy19/Search_DFS_BFS/README.md

 #### 5)	A cost function that calculates how expensive a successor is
 a.
 For the given conditions, a move can only happen in one of four compass directions.
 And the cost is same and is 1 for moving from the given square to one of the adjacent squares.
 And finally, the cost function gives the cost from initial state to the goal states
 i.
 E.g., If a solution has a cost of 5 means that our pichu must move 5 times from the initial state to reach to the goal state

+#### Algorithm

 Let’s talk about the algorithm, here we are making use of fringe data structure (using stack) to solve the problem:
 	The algorithm is often giving us the wrong solution because it is getting caught in an infinite loop and this loop is occurring at the cells (2,2) and (2,3).
 After a certain point, our agent is only oscillating between these two squares (because our fringe is guiding the agent to do so).
 Since we are using a stack here, I think we are applying Depth First Search which is not a complete algorithm i.e. It does not guarantee a solution even if one exists.
 	However, replacing stack to queue for implementing a fringe doesn’t solve the problem as well.
 Even with the fringe based on queue, it is still getting caught up in the infinite loop.

-#### Algorithm:

-Algorithm that worked for me is implemented using Breadth First Search where from the initial state I check all the nodes in a systematic manner.
+Finally the algorithm that worked for me is implemented using Breadth First Search where from the initial state I check all the nodes in a systematic manner.

 Reaching from Initial state to the Goal State:
 *	First, I check all the nodes that are at a distance of 1